antarctica/bas-air-unit-network-dataset/README.md

 If specified:

-* MUST be between 1 and 17 uppercase alpha-numeric or space characters (A-Z, 0-9, ' ')
+* MUST be between 1 and 17 uppercase alphanumeric or space characters (A-Z, 0-9, ' ')

 ##### Co-located with (Waypoint)